 Smart Home Platform Features

 The sections below include a number of things you should consider when choosing your platform.
-We cover all of these in our reviews, but before you click a link above, we should talk about the various things to consider when selecting a platform.
+We cover all of these in our reviews, but before you click a link above, we should talk about the various things to consider when selecting a home assistant platforms.

 Ease of Operation